-- aligned with the institutional mission - relevant to society - outcomes-based - inclusive of core components that encompass the knowledge, skills and aspects of competency that the graduate must master to be competent and safe in the local and global environment - making provision for all students to engage with the community and extend their education in areas of interest beyond the core - benchmarked against international standards - laying the foundation for ongoing development of the individual throughout his or her career by: - a. fostering an "adult learner" attitude that values independent study, reflection on performance, selfdirected learning and professional development
+- Aligned with the institutional mission - · Relevant to society - Outcomes-based - Inclusive of core components that encompass the knowledge, skills and aspects of competency that the graduate must master to be competent and safe in the local and global environment - Making provision for all students to engage with the community and extend their education in areas of interest beyond the core - Benchmarked against international standards - Laying the foundation for ongoing development of the individual throughout his or her career by: - a.
+Fostering an "adult learner" attitude that values independent study, reflection on performance, selfdirected learning and professional development

-- b. promoting critical thinking - c. emphasizing understanding of mechanisms and pathophysiology - d. emphasizing experiential, simulation and active case-based and problembased learning - e. offering a blend of biomedical, behavioral and clinical sciences through clinically oriented education - f. offering early purposeful interaction with patients and healthcare systems - g. emphasizing both individual and population health - h. emphasizing the concepts of maintenance of wellness, disease prevention, disease detection and treatment at both individual and population levels - focusing on academic achievement and scientific inquiry - j. aligning assessment with learning outcomes guided in evaluating and managing their own professional development via the use of professional development portfolios.
+- b.
+Promoting critical thinking - c.
+Emphasizing understanding of mechanisms and pathophysiology - d.
+Emphasizing experiential, simulation and active case-based and problem-based learning - e.
+Offering a blend of biomedical, behavioral and clinical sciences through clinically oriented education - f.
+Offering early purposeful interaction with patients and healthcare systems - g.
+Emphasizing both individual and population health - Emphasizing the concepts of maintenance of wellness, disease prevention, disease detection and treatment at both individual and population levels - Focusing on academic achievement and scientific inquiry - j.
+Aligning assessment with learning outcomes guided in evaluating and managing their own professional development via the use of professional development portfolios.
 The MBBS program is divided into three phases, each of which has several components and some periods assigned for "selectives" and "electives":